 IRS and Tax Debt

-Programs such as the IRS Fresh Start Initiative offer taxpayers the ability to negotiate for less than what is owed, as well as taking advantage of penalty relief and forgiveness.
-If you owe IRS tax debt, it pays to check into the debt relief programs that are available.
+Programs such as the IRS Fresh Start Initiative offer taxpayers the ability to negotiate for less than what is owed, as well as take advantage of penalty relief and forgiveness.
+If you owe the IRS money, it pays to look into the debt relief programs offered.